grnet/apimas/docs/drf_adapter.rst

     "BaseSerialzer" -> "MySerializer" -> "GeneratedSerializer";

-Apparently, if you specify more than one classes on your ``model_serializers``, note that the left class is base of the right class.
+If you specify more than one classes on your ``model_serializers``, then the classes on the right will inherit the classes on the left.

 Further information about writable structure fields can be found in the official documentation of django-rest-framework,